hcoles/pitest-site/quickstart/commandline.markdown

 The command line jar, core pitest jar and either JUnit or TestNG will need to be on the classpath.

-The commandline tool supports two methods of supplying the classpath to be mutated.
+The command-line tool supports two methods of supplying the classpath to be mutated.

 By default the launch classpath will be used.
 This can be convenient when launching from an IDE such as Eclipse as the IDE will create the classpath string for you, it may however cause problems if you use plugins that require conflicting versions of libraries that your code also depends on.